keu/docs/astro/data-lineage.md

 This view can help you get a better sense of the scope of your lineage integrations.
 It can also help you confirm that a recent run was picked up by the lineage backend as expected.

-## View Recently Accessed Datasets
+## View recently accessed datasets

 Use the **Datasets** page to view a table of recent datasets that your DAGs have read or written to.
 This information can help you quickly identify dataset dependencies and data pipeline access requirements.